whoiskatrin/chart-gpt/README.md

 cd chart-gpt
 ```

-Then duplicate the `.env.example` template with `cp .env.example .env` and add your PaLM API key:
+Then duplicate the `.env.example` template with `cp .env.example .env` and add your API keys for the language models you'd like to use:

 ```
-BARD_KEY="your-api-key"
+BARD_KEY="your-bard-key"
+OPENAI_API_KEY="your-openai-key"
+ANTHROPIC_API_KEY="your-claude-key"
 ```

 Then install the dependencies and start the development server: